bcms/cms/README.md

     <tr>
       <td>
         <strong>🤞 Widgets in content</strong><br />
-        Ability to add structured content, anywhere in the content. <br />In between two paragraphs?
+        Ability to add structured content anywhere in the content. <br />In between two paragraphs?
 No problem.
 Great for image galleries in a blog post, embeds, etc. <br />
         <a href="https://docs.thebcms.com/inside-bcms/widgets" rel="nofollow"